 The first issue the court will address when deciding an equitable division of your property is to determine the character of all your assets.
 Washington is a community property state.
 In a community property state, all property and all debt accumulated during the course of a marriage including income of both spouses is presumed "community property" belonging to both spouses.
 However, property acquired prior to the marriage beginning, property shown to be acquired by gift or devise, and some personal injury settlements are considered separate property of the spouse who acquired it.
 That said, there are circumstances under which separate property can become community property.

 Sometimes it is beneficial to speak with a Washington family law attorney prior to, or during, your marriage to determine the best way to protect the separate character of you property.
 At the end of a marriage, it becomes especially important to speak with a divorce attorney if you and your spouse have substantial or complex assets (such as a business that must be valued).
 Your Washington divorce attorney will likely suggest that you hire a business valuation expert or forensic accountant to determine the valuation and disposition of such property.

 The value of both separate and community property will likely be a contentious issue in your dissolution case.
 It is often difficult for parties to agree on the value of all their property.
 In some circumstances, sale is the best way to determine the value of property.
 If parties want to retain ownership of the assets the parties may hire experts or the court may appoint a professional (paid for by the parties) to value the assets.
 Then, the court or mediator will decide values after reviewing the experts' reports.
 The method of valuation and the differences in the experts' reports are often heavily litigated by each side.
 If you have substantial assets it is essential that you hire a qualified Washington divorce attorney with experience and relationships with appraisers and valuation experts.

 How does the court decide who gets what?

-When deciding how to create a just and equitable division, the court may
+When deciding how to create a just and equitable division, the court may consider the following: